How do I use the Library?

 Get a Library card?

 Library cards are available free of charge to Transylvania County residents and property owners.
-Library cards are issued in person only and a valid picture identification card with current mailing address is required.
+Library cards are issued in person only and a valid picture identification card and proof of current local mailing address is required.
 A parent or guardian must be present for a child under 12 to be issued a card.

 You must present your library card each time you check out material and you are responsible for all items that are checked out on your card.